 Fintech app focused on budgeting and saving for professional women

-Redesigning budgeting for women
+Budgeting for women

 Pantsuit Professionals (PSP) is a women's lifestyle brand with a focus on empowering younger working women.
 They seek to provide resources to increase financial literacy.